tryffel/eventsourcing/README.md

 g := ph.Group(p1, p2, p3)
 ```

-A group can be started `g.Start()` where each projection will run in a separate go routine.
-Errors from a projection can be retrieved from a error channel on the group `g.ErrChan`.
+A group is started with `g.Start()` where each projection will run in a separate go routine.
+Errors from a projection can be retrieved from a error channel `g.ErrChan`.

 The `g.Stop()` method is used to halt all projections in the group.